victorsungo/MMDialog/Readme.md

 # MMDialog: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation

-This repository is the official site of ''MMDialog: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation''
+This repository is the official site of [MMDialog: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation](https://arxiv.org/abs/2110.08515)

 ## About the dataset